Text Information

 Further Reading

-• Demonstrates that instead of nine manuscripts as previously thought, there instead exist 15 complete manuscripts and a fragment, and outlines these manuscripts’ relationship to one another.
+• Demonstrates that instead of nine manuscripts as previously thought, there exist fifteen complete manuscripts and a frag-ment, and outlines these manuscripts’ relationship to one another.

-Kratzmann, Gregory C, and Elizabeth Gee, editors.
+Kratzmann, Gregory C, and Elizabeth Gee, eds.
 The Dialoges of Creatures Moralysed: A Critical Edition.
-Brill, 1988, pp. 1-64.
+Leiden: Brill, 1988, pp. 1-64.

 Schmitt, Jean-Claude.
 “Recueils franciscains d’exempla et perfectionnement des techniques intellectuelles du XIIIe au XVe siècle.”
 Bibliothèque de l’École des chartes 135, 1977, pp. 5-21.